lets-diniz/IC_SpectroVit/README.md

 ## Project Overview

 Magnetic Resonance Spectroscopy (MRS) is a non-invasive technique for quantifying metabolite concentrations in vivo, notably useful for measuring gamma-aminobutyric acid (GABA), a key inhibitory neurotransmitter in the brain.
 Detecting GABA is difficult due to stronger overlapping signals.
 MEGA-PRESS is a commonly used MRS editing method for accurate GABA measurement, although it faces challenges with low signal-to-noise ratios (SNR).
-To improve SNR, repeated measurements, or transients, are taken during the scan and averaged, resulting in longer scan times.
+To improve SNR, repeated measurements, or transients, are taken during the scan, resulting in longer scan times.
 Typically, scans involve 320 transients.

 This repository hosts the code for the **Spectro-ViT Deep Learning (DL) model**, which **reconstructs GABA-edited MEGA-PRESS scans using only one-quarter (80 transients)** of the usual number of transients required.
 Spectro-ViT represents the latest advancement in this field and was the **overall winner of the Edited-MRS Reconstruction Challenge**.
 The repository provides a robust training framework for GABA-edited MEGA-PRESS reconstruction using the Spectro-ViT model, built on **PyTorch**.
 Designed for reproducibility, flexibility, and scalability, it allows researchers to easily reproduce the experiments conducted to train the Spectro-ViT model, adapt, and expand the model.
 Furthermore, it offers the capability to test other DL models tailored to different datasets and experimental configurations.